Nigeria

 Key clients

-In project development the firm has bonds with African Refinery Port Harcourt, CRCC Construction, the Federal Ministry of Aviation, Marina Express Train Services, and Goldtrust.
+In project development the firm has bonds with African Refinery Port Harcourt, CRCC Construction Co, Pernix International and the Federal Government of Nigeria (Federal Ministry of Aviation).

 Advocaat Law Practice